espressif/esp-idf/docs/openocd.rst

 somewhat slower.

 The minimal signalling to get a working JTAG connection are TDI, TDO, TCK, TMS and Gnd.
 Some JTAG debuggers also need a connection from the ESP32 power line to a line called e.g. Vtar to set the working voltage.
-SRST can optionally be connected to the /reset of the ESP32, although for now, support in OpenOCD for that line is pretty minimal.
+SRST can optionally be connected to the CH_PD of the ESP32, although for now, support in OpenOCD for that line is pretty minimal.

 Installing OpenOCD